brennash/LeagueTableScraper/README.md

-# LeagueTableScraper
+# IRLFixtureScraper
-Scrapes League tables and updates a MySQL database with the data.
+This script is used to scrape the web for historic Irish League fixtures updating a MySQL database with the fixture data.
 This code requires the BeautifulSoup python library as well as the standard MySQL libraries.
-For the purposes of testing this code is provisioned with a sample MySQL database called league and a series of tables representing the various leagues scraped.
+For the purposes of testing this code is provisioned with a sample MySQL database called mydatabase and a series of tables representing the various fixtures and tables scraped.

 To install and run this code, ideally on Ubuntu 14.04, you need to install or have,